We may earn a commission when you buy software.

 Kaspersky Antivirus for Android Test

-Kaspersky is ranked #2 of 28 antivirus for Android.
+Kaspersky is #2 of 28 apps for Android.

 Kaspersky is one of the best Android antivirus apps that we’ve tested.
 And with the launch of Kaspersky Plus and Premium, Android users can get the unlimited VPN as well.